Recorders

 Pro Tools Rigs

-Both studios have 24-input, 24-output Pro Tools rigs that are running Pro Tools Ultimate (what used to be called Pro Tools “HD").
+Both studios have Pro Tools rigs that are running Pro Tools Ultimate 2024.10.

-Studio A’s rig has Apogee Symphony mkII converters, and Studio B’s rig has Avid HD I/O converters.
+Studio A’s rig has 48 inputs and outputs with Apogee Symphony mkII converters for inputs and outputs 1-24, and Studio B’s rig has 24 inputs and outputs on Avid HD I/O converters.

-We have a floating Sync HD that allows a Pro Tools rig to SMPTE-lock to a tape machine.
+Both studios have Sync HD units to allow their Pro Tools rigs to SMPTE-lock to a tape machine.
 We also have splitter boxes that allow tape to feed Pro Tools, or vice versa, so that you can track to tape and dump the tape recording to Pro Tools easily, or vice versa.

-The computers running Pro Tools are Mac Pro 5,1 (last gen “cheese grater” Mac Pros) running OSX 10.14 Mojave with these specs:
+The computers running Pro Tools are Mac Pro 2019 (last gen “cheese grater” Mac Pros) running OSX 15 Sequoia with these specs: